-The centrepiece of Zeus’ most magnificent sanctuary was the 13.5m tall gold and ivory statue, dedicated to the king of the gods and created by master craftsman Pheidias.
-One of the Seven Wonders of the Ancient World, it no longer exists but you will appreciate its scale by visiting and you will be able to admire firsthand other famous artefacts, such as the statue of Hermes by Praxiteles.
+The centrepiece of Zeus’ most magnificent sanctuary was the 13.5m-tall gold and ivory statue, dedicated to the king of the gods and created by master craftsman Pheidias.
+One of the Seven Wonders of the Ancient World, the statue no longer exists but you will appreciate its scale by visiting and you will be able to admire firsthand other famous artefacts, such as the statue of Hermes by Praxiteles.

-London, Beijing, Athens…Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley of the in the Peloponnese’s Alpheios River.
+London, Beijing, Athens…Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley in the Peloponnese’s Alpheios River.
 In Zeus’ honour, every four years, this was the scene of an event in which the whole of the Greek-speaking world took part.

 You’ll see arcades, smaller temples and statue pedestals.
 Some of the structures were residential, while others had an administrative or ceremonial function.
 Zeus’ temple stood at the centre of everything.
 You can just imagine being faced with his enormous statue, carved from ivory, its gold glittering in the sunlight!
 Could there ever have been any doubt that he ruled over heaven and earth?

-A tour of the ancient stadium
+Take a tour of the original Olympic stadium

-This was where the most important competitions took place.
+This is where the most important competitions took place.
 Pass under the arched entrance and you’re in a place where countless VIPs rubbed shoulders with the common folk (but not women), all rooting for their heroes.
 The stadium you see today was built around the same time as the Temple of Zeus, in the 5th century BC.

 The hippodrome for chariot races lies to the south of the stadium.
 Still standing are ruins left from a later age: baths and villas, like the one Roman emperor Nero had constructed as a private residence when he attended.
 After Christianity became the official religion of the Roman Empire, the Olympic Games gradually lost their prestige since they were considered a pagan festival.
 They ceased completely in 393 AD when the emperor Theodosius I decreed them unlawful.
 Olympia never regained the glory and allure it had enjoyed as host of the Games.

 But on 18 August 2004, when Athens hosted the Modern Games, those wonderful years came back.
-The Stadium in Olympia witnessed a reenactment of an ancient sport, the shot put.
+The Stadium witnessed a reenactment of an ancient sport, the shot put.
 Both men and women competed, some 1,611 years after the last Games took place there.
 And of course, Olympia is still the place where the Olympic Flame is lit for each Olympiad.

-The peerless Hermes of Praxiteles
+Admire the peerless artistry of the Hermes of Praxiteles

-The museum also contains dozens of other finds from the site, dating from prehistoric times to the early Christian era.
+The museum also contains dozens of other finds from the site, dating from Prehistoric times to the early-Christian era.
 Look out for the Nike of Paionios and the monumental friezes from the Temple of Zeus, which depict the chariot race between Pelops and Oinomaos and the fight between Lapiths and Centaurs.